Alejandro-Mirez/Alejandro-Mirez/README.md

 It's not impressive yet, but it surely will be.
 # About me
 Relatively new in IT world but a very keen learner.
 Targeting: fullstack development / sysadmin.
 I like doing smart stuff and getting familiar with things I never thought I would understand.
 Graduated in 2020 with a Master's Degree in law, worked as a probation officer for a while but that just wasn't for me.
 Tried out testing and coding and it seems to be the right path for my introverted nature.
-Currently working as Technical Support for B2B Solutions in Samsung R&D, doing a little bit of everything - Proof of Concept / Demo application development, CMS management, software testing, creating technical documentation, conducting technical trainings and solving problems.
+Currently working as Technical Support for B2B Solutions in Samsung R&D, doing a little bit of everything - Proof of Concept / Demo applications development, CMS management, software testing, creating technical documentation, conducting technical trainings and solving problems.
 # Courses
 * **Agile Project Management Foundation by APMG International** certificate id 04247987-01-935D (2019)
 * **PRINCE 2 Foundation Certificate in Project Management by PeopleCert** certificate id GR633116133AG (2019)